SAR-ARD/ERS_NRB/docs/general/ERS_NRB.rst

 The function :func:`pyroSAR.auxdata.dem_create` can be used to directly convert between EGM96 and WGS84 heights using GDAL.
 This way, the argument ``externalDEMApplyEGM`` of function :func:`pyroSAR.snap.util.geocode` can be set to ``False`` and no additional lookup file is needed.

-Sentinel-1 orbit state vector files (OSV) for enhancing the orbit location accuracy are downloaded directly by pyroSAR (see :class:`pyroSAR.S1.OSV`), but can also be downloaded automatically by SNAP.
+ASAR/ERS orbit state vector files (OSV) for enhancing the orbit location accuracy can be downloaded automatically by SNAP.
 For ERS_NRB processing at least Restituted Orbit files (RESORB) are needed while the more accurate Precise Orbit Ephemerides (POEORB) delivered two weeks after scene acquisition do not provide additional benefit.

 The function :func:`pyroSAR.snap.util.geocode` will create a list of plain GeoTIFF files, which are slightly larger than the actual tile to ensure full tile coverage after geocoding.